What is periodontal disease?

 We measure the depth of the sulcus (a tiny groove between the tooth and gum) with a probe.
 A reading of more than 3 millimeters could be a sign of periodontal disease, and we pay careful attention to those areas.

-If we find periodontal disease,Dr. Andersen may recommend scaling and root planing to remove the plaque and tartar all the way down to the pocket between the tooth and gum.
+If we find periodontal disease,Our dentists may recommend scaling and root planing to remove the plaque and tartar all the way down to the pocket between the tooth and gum.
 The root surfaces are smoothed which allows the gums to heal and naturally reattach to the tooth.
 This treatment may take more than one visit.

 For patients without dental insurance, affordable periodontal therapy is available to participants in the Artisan Dental Health Plan.